Introduction

 Structured Properties

 Some properties can have extra metadata attached to them.
-These are specified in the same way as other metadata with property and content, but the property will have extra :.
+These are specified in the same way as other metadata with property

-The og:image property has some optional structured properties:
+property has some optional structured properties:

-• og:image:type – A MIME type for this image.
+– A MIME type for this image.og:image:width

-• og:image:width – The number of pixels wide.
+– The number of pixels wide.og:image:height

-• og:image:height – The number of pixels high.
+– The number of pixels high.og:image:alt

 A full image example: